LorenzMenendez/LorenzMenendez.github.io/geography-gis.md

 ## [A New Valuation of Transit in Phoenix](../)
 This project blends my geographic and economic intuition together to create a new way to value public transit.
 I developed a GIS methodology to place a dollar value on accessibility for future [Phoenix Valley Metro](https://en.wikipedia.org/wiki/Valley_Metro) light rail line extensions.

 First, I estimated the marginal cost of making light rail accessible to each resident by performing a buffer analysis in QGIS.
-My analysis estimated that it cost on avergae $6,820 (2018 dollars) to make light rail accessible to one resident along the light rail segments built since 2012.
-Then, I used this insight to predict a fair value for each of the propsoed future light rail extensions.
+My analysis estimated that it cost on average $6,820 (2018 dollars) to make light rail accessible to one resident along the light rail segments built since 2012.
+Then, I used this insight to predict a fair value for each of the proposed future light rail extensions.

 {% include image.html url="/assets/maps/PHX_buffer.png" description="A map showing my buffer analysis in QGIS" %}

-After calculating a fair value for each exntension, I researched their actual estimated construction costs and compared the two values.
+After calculating a fair value for each extension, I researched their actual estimated construction costs and compared the two values.
 What I found was that 2/4 extension projects were projected to cost a lot more than the accessibility value I calculated.
-But, the cost of the other 2 extension projects were in line with its accessibility value.
+But, the cost of the other 2 extension projects was in line with its accessibility value.

 These results had some interesting ramifications, which can be found on this project's detailed explanation [here](../).

 ## Future Projects
 Down the line, I'm looking to work on some of these GIS-related projects.
 * **Malaria Data Vis**: Continuing work from a     [hackathon](https://vuehackathon.rcc.uchicago.edu/) with other UChicago students.
 * **Weather Servant**: An application that serves weather updates to pilots for safer flights.
 * **X-Country Destination Finder**: A simple project to help pilots easily find "Cross Country" airports within 50NM of their home airport.